Game Systems

 There are three sets of skills you will want to advance: weapons (shields are included in this category), defenses, and magic.
 In all three cases, the mechanics are similar.
 After a battle, you may gain one or more points of skill progress in any given skill.
 When you gain 100 progress points, the skill increases by one level.
 Skill levels can get as high as 16, but from a practical standpoint you will rarely get a skill past 9 or 10 without going out of your way to do so.
 This is because of the rank system the game uses.

 Every battle has a "rank" associated with it, which determines how quickly your skills increase.
-This rank is equal to the lowest rank of any monster involved in the combat.
+This rank is equal to the lowest rank of any monster involved in the battle.
 Rank acts as the baseline for skill advancement.
 Most advancement formulas have a starting point based on the rank of a battle minus the current level of the skill, plus some constant and one point for each use of the skill during the fight.
 What this usually means is that for any given rank, there is a soft cap on how far you can advance your skills.
-It is possible to skill up further, by taking more actions in combat, but it is difficult.
+It is possible to skill up further, by taking more actions in battle, but it is difficult.
 Further, lower-level skills will increase more quickly than higher-level skills, especially at higher ranks.

 The basic formula for skill advancement is simple: Rank + Uses + Modifier − Level.
 Rank is the rank of the battle, and Level is your current level in the appropriate skill.
 Uses means the number of times you attacked (for weapons and shields), the number of times you cast a spell (for magic), or the number of times you were targeted by a physical or magic attack (for evasion and magic defense, respectively).
 The modifier is a constant that is different for each type of skill.
 Specifics on the skills are as follows: